losizm/little-io/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.github.losizm/little-io_3.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22com.github.losizm%22%20AND%20a:%22little-io_3%22)

-The Scala library that provides extension methods to _java.io_ and _java.nio_.
+The Scala library that provides extension methods for _java.io_ and _java.nio_.

 ## Getting Started
 To get started, add **little-io** as a dependency to your project: